How to use Fruition in a sentence: Sentence examples of Fruition.

 24) They are doing everything possible to make sure that this investment finds fruition.

 25) Even after being rejected repeatedly, they didn’t accept defeat.
-Kudos to them for bringing their plans to fruition.
+Kudos to the team for bringing their plans to fruition.

 26) Even the most whimsical of ideas can be brought to fruition if they are executed well.